 Propagating cactus and other succulents is generally pretty foolproof, and is a great way to save money since they can be expensive.

-One of my favorite plants that I got for free is an octopus agave.
+One of my favorite landscape plants that I acquired for free is an octopus agave.
 A neighbor had left a box of offsets on the curb.
 It’s now a huge beauty that would have cost me beaucoup bucks if I’d bought it at a nursery.

 Grow Plants from Seeds